 I’ve always awarded one overall winner.
 Students only enter the real competition when they hit level 6.
 They win a $20 gift card.
 This year, however, I decided to make an elementary (K-6) winner and a senior (7-12) winner, and each would win a $10 gift card.
 Once they win they “graduate” from the One-Minute Club.

-I print off and cut out a set of flashcards for each student.
-Hopefully, they keep them in good shape from year to year, so I’m not always printing a set for EVERY student.
-I use free downloadable flashcards from Susan Paradis’s site.
-You can print front and back as it includes the answer on the back.
+I print off and cut out a set of Susan Paradis’s free downloadable flashcards for each student.
+Hopefully, they keep them in good shape from year to year so I’m not always printing a set for EVERY student.

 I put a small binder clip on the ones they’re not using and then rubber band that clipped set and their assigned set together.
 This way they have a full set available, but they know exactly what to practice because when they take the rubber band off, the assigned notes “fall out.”